openai/mle-bench/runs/README.md

 the competition scores and aggregate across all the seeds.

-In cases where there are more seeds for a competition than reported, this is due to other competitions within the experiment having less seeds due to hardware issues.
+In cases where there are more seeds for a competition than reported, this is due to earlier seeds for the competition failing due to hardware issues.
 In this case and we took the final _N_ seeds for computing the result, where _N_ is the number of seeds for the competition with the least number of seeds in the experiment.

 We refer readers to `runs/run_group_experiments.csv` for a mapping from run group to experiment id.
 Experiment id descriptions can be found in the table